Cut does not only refer to the shape of the diamond but also to the proportions, symmetry, and polish of the diamond.

-The diamond cut has three primary effects on the diamonds appearance:
+The diamond cut has three primary effects on the appearance of the diamond:

 When light shines on a diamond approximately 20% immediately reflects off the surface.
-The rest enter the diamond and depending on the cut is reflected back to the surface and creates the brilliance, fire or sparkle.
-With poorly cut diamonds the lights leaves the diamond at the bottom.
+The rest of the light enters the diamond and depending on the cut is reflected back to the surface and creates the brilliance, fire or sparkle.
+A diamond that is well proportioned will have every facet correctly angled and placed so that a maximum amount of light is reflected back via the top of the diamond.
+With poorly cut diamonds the light leaves the diamond at the bottom where it cannot be seen.

 When diamonds are cut there is a high pressure to maintain as much carat weight from the rough stone as possible.
 Appearance is often sacrificed for weight.
+This comes from the fact that many people who are looking to buy a diamond prefer a stone that looks bigger.
 This is why the cut grade is important as it allows the buyer to identify the stones that were cut fair to poor to preserve or even gain carat weight.

 The "Cut" of the "4-Cs" is the most difficult part for a customer to judge when selecting a good diamond.
 This is because some certificates will not show the critical measurements influencing cut (such as the pavilion angle and crown angle) and will not provide a subjective ranking of how good the cut was.
 The other 3-Cs can be ranked simply by the rating in each category.
-Below you will find the different rating used to determine the cut of a diamond.
+Below you will find the different ratings used to determine the different types of diamond cuts.

 Excellent The best diamond cut.
 Maximum fire and brilliance.
 Reflects nearly all of the light that enters the diamond, creating exceptional sparkle and life.